Gladys Spencer-Churchill, Duchess of Marlborough: Early life

 Born in Paris, Gladys Marie Deacon was the daughter of American citizens Edward Parker Deacon and his wife Florence, daughter of Admiral Charles H. Baldwin.
 She had three sisters, and a brother who died in infancy.
-Her father was imprisoned after shooting and killing his wife's lover in 1892 and the girl was sent to school at the Convent de l'Assomption at Auteuil.
+Her father was imprisoned after shooting and killing his wife's lover in 1892 and Gladys was sent to school at the Convent de l'Assomption at Auteuil.

 After Edward's release from prison, Florence abducted Gladys from the convent.
 The couple was divorced in 1893 and the custody of the three older children, including Gladys, was given to Edward.
 He took them to the United States, where Deacon remained for the next three years.
 Edward Deacon soon became mentally unstable and was hospitalised at McLean Hospital, dying there in 1901.
 Deacon and her sisters returned to France to live with their mother.
 Marcel Proust wrote of her: "I never saw a girl with such beauty, such magnificent intelligence, such goodness and charm."